wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

    objects of the same deadline (not necessarily the same lifetime because they can be allocated at different contexts) for batch deallocation and amortized deallocation cost.

+2. There is a corner case where the allocation size exceeds the arena size.
+   The next arena should be allocated as a bigger block than the requested size, rather than using the pre-determined size, because otherwise the allocation will never be satisfied.
+   The paper uses INCR*1024 as arena's allocation size, which is incorrect.

 This paper presents the design and implementation of a simple memory allocator that outperforms previous designs by taking advantage of object lifetime.
 The paper observes that object allocation can be as simple as incrementing a pointer on a stack allocator, while